ojthomas7/improved-quantum-state-classification/README.md

 - Modelled the wavefunctions and electron orbitals of the hydrogen atom
-- Built, trained and tested a ML model for electron orbital classification
+- Built, trained and tested a ML model for electron orbital classification Although the model I created was inaccurate, it was not entirely unsuccessful as I learnt alot about the process of creating ML models for classification.
+After taking a break and furthering my machine learning knowledge I felt I had to come back and complete my original objective: to create a CNN that will accurately classify the prinicple quantum number.

 Here, I took the model, which did not work and was inaccurate at classifying orbitals included in the training data, and built on it in order to create an accurate classification model.